 Interactive content in emails is what can help with that.

-One of the hottest email marketing trends in 2019, it’s going to work even better now.
+One of the hottest email marketing trends, it’s going to work even better now.
 Why?
 And how to use it in your marketing emails for skyrocket engagement and conversion?

 Keep reading to find out.

 As you know, email marketing is not about selling and cold promotion anymore.
 People don’t open your emails to read ads, and your persuasive writing tricks don’t make them click and buy unless you provide some value.
 They want to interact with your message and see that it helps them solve a problem.